rtCamp/ps-analysis-tool-wiki/B.-Evaluation-Environment.md

 - Add filters
     - ***E.g. Scope: Third Party*** (filters list to show all 3P cookies)
     - ***E.g. Cookie Accepted: False*** (filters list to show all cookies that were not set)

+Note: If Method 1 of the setup (using custom commands) was employed, the PSAT Extension is pre-installed in the launched Chrome instances, simplifying the process.